 Don’t forget that currency exchange rates fluctuate!
 This could mean that your final invoice amount looks different from your original quote, so consider what this means for your billing.
 You might decide to ask for payment, or part-payment up front, for example.

 It’s usually a good idea to put your quote or invoice together in your local currency unless your client specifically requests otherwise.
 Just remember to let your client know that they’re at the mercy of the exchange rate not you.
-Bookkeeping software, such as Pandle, has built-in invoicing and currency conversion features, which will help enormously.
+Free accounting software like Pandle, has built-in invoicing and currency conversion features, which will help enormously.

 Use a money transfer account